emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ```
 #### Sanitizing results in CSV format

-By default, OpenSearch sanitizes header cells (field names) and data cells (field contents) according to the following rules:
+By default, Enegry Logserver sanitizes header cells (field names) and data cells (field contents) according to the following rules:

 - If a cell starts with `+`, `-`, `=` , or `@`, the sanitizer inserts a single quote (`'`) at the start of the cell.
 - If a cell contains one or more commas (`,`), the sanitizer surrounds the cell with double quotes (`"`).